Looking for something specific? Use our search engine!

 If you submit your application in Finland, schedule an appointment with any of Migri’s offices.
 Migri’s contact details can be found here: Migri contact details.

-Note: First-time applicants must wait for the decision in the country where they applied.
+Note: First-time applicants usually must apply abroad and wait for the decision in the country where they applied.

 Visa